-Migrants with diphtheria symptoms to be isolated
+Diphtheria: Migrants with symptoms to be isolated

 - Published

-Migrants with symptoms of diphtheria are to be put in isolation, as cases of the disease rise.
+Migrants with symptoms of diphtheria are to be put into isolation, as cases of the disease rise, ministers say.

-Those showing signs of infection will be separated for a "short period" at the Manston processing centre in Kent, or at a "designated isolation centre" while they are treated, ministers say.
+Those showing signs of infection will be separated for a "short period" at the Manston processing centre in Kent, or at a "designated isolation centre" while they are treated.

-The decision follows the death of a migrant at Manston, which may have been caused by diphtheria.
+The decision follows the death of a man at Manston, which may have been caused by diphtheria.

 Health secretary Steve Barclay said the risk to the public was "very low".

-During a visit to the Royal Marsden Hospital in London, Mr Barclay said a "very high uptake" of diphtheria vaccinations within the British public meant many were well protected.
+During a visit to the Royal Marsden Hospital in London, Mr Barclay said a "very high uptake" of diphtheria vaccinations within the British public meant many people were well protected.

 He stressed that the situation was being monitored "closely".